economic-opportunity/eoq/data/input/README_datainput.md

-#this file inputs from the raw sources.
+#this files in this folder input the raw sources.